-We’re celebrating the flavorful foods of Italy throughout the month of March with Italian-inspired recipes and tips, features on some of our favorite Italian products, and tastings and sampling events in all of our neighborhood stores.
-Click here to find a store near you.
+We’re celebrating the flavorful foods of Italy with Italian-inspired recipes, tips, and features on some of our favorite Italian products.

 Here are a few Italian favorites and the stories behind what makes them so special.
 Come in soon and see what La Bella Vita is all about!